awsdocs/aws-config-developer-guide/doc_source/remediation.md

 1. Sign in to the AWS Management Console and open the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.

-1. Choose **Rules** on the left and then on the **Rules** page, choose **Add Rule** to add new rules to the rule list\.
+1. Choose **Rules** on the left and then on the **Rules** page, choose **Add Rule** to add new rules to the rule list

    For existing rules, select the noncompliant rule from the rule list and choose the **Actions** dropdown list\.

 1. From the **Actions** dropdown list, choose **Manage remediation**\.
 Select "Manual remediation" and then choose the appropriate remediation action from the recommended list\.
+**Note**
+You can only manage remediations for non\-service linked AWS Config rules\.
+For more information, see [ Service\-Linked AWS Rules](https://docs.aws.amazon.com/config/latest/developerguide/service-linked-awsconfig-rules.html)\.

    Depending on the selected remediation action, you see specific parameters or no parameters\.

 1. \(Optional\): If you want to pass the resource ID of noncompliant resources to the remediation action, choose **Resource ID parameter**\.
 If selected, at runtime that parameter is substituted with the ID of the resource to be remediated\.

    Each parameter has either a static value or a dynamic value\.
-If you do not choose a specific resource ID parameter from the drop\-down list, you can enter values for each key\.
-If you choose a resource ID parameter from the drop\-down list, you can enter values for all the other keys except the selected resource ID parameter\.
+If you do not choose a specific resource ID parameter from the dropdown list, you can enter values for each key\.
+If you choose a resource ID parameter from the dropdown list, you can enter values for all the other keys except the selected resource ID parameter\.

 1. Choose **Save**\.
 The **Rules** page is displayed\.